s4ghub/pettracker/README.md

 - It's assumed that the tracker sends update signal only when it's sure that the earlier signal has either succeeded or failed.
 - If the tracker is lost then it is not a candidate for in or out of zone aggregation.
 - No delete api is provided.
 But if required it won't be an issue to add.
+- logging and tracing is not implemented to keep the code without much clutter.